marloncarvalho/darter/README.md

 [![Build Status](https://drone.io/github.com/marloncarvalho/darter/status.png?random=1)](https://drone.io/github.com/marloncarvalho/darter/latest)

 # Darter
-Darter is an effort to create a simple and efficient framework in the Dart Language that embraces all REST principles, as proposed by Roy Fielding in his thesis.
-Darter doesn't impose annoying limitations that you'll find in the available Dart libraries, like forcing you to use only one versioning strategy (through the URI, for example).
-Darter is straightforward and really easy to setup as you'll see in our documentation and examples.
+Darter is an effort to create a simple and efficient framework that allows you to create RESTful APIs in the Dart Language.
+Our goal is to create a simple and easy-to-use library, through which you'll be able to create APIs using whatever approach you prefer.
+Do you prefer the path versioning strategy?
+Darter allows you to do it.
+Would like to use the content type through extension strategy?
+Darter allows you to do it too.

 ## Why should I use Darter?
-Because you want flexibility to implement your API using all REST principles.
+Because you want flexibility to implement your API.
 We believe that you shouldn't be limited by a framework when building a new application.
 Instead, it should empower you with compeling tools that help you to create amazing REST APIs.

+Because you want performance.
+Because you would like to create an API using one of the most cool languages in the world.
+Because, it's cool!

-## Simple Example
+## First Example

+Lets create our first Darter API!

 * Create a new directory named **mydarter**.
 * In this directory, create a file named pubspec.yaml and put the code above inside it.